UberStudent: GNOME 3, Ubuntu Unity

 During UberStudent's 2.0 release cycle, Ewen criticized the designs of both the Ubuntu Unity and GNOME 3 Shell Linux desktop environments as hindrances to student academic computing productivity.
 In a 2011 April Fools' Day satire, he announced an "UberStudent Dumbed Down Edition" featuring the GNOME 3 Shell.
 Pointing to what he called "the enforced helplessness" leading to "learned helplessness" that he says the GNOME 3 developers designed into their new desktop environment, he stated that the intent behind the spoof UberStudent edition was to "obscure what is not obvious and easy so it can be continually avoided" by students and thus never learned.
-In a May 2011 interview, Ewen expanded his criticisms of Unity and GNOME 3 by citing specific usability issues, and stated that UberStudent had no plans to adopt either Unity or the GNOME 3 Shell.
+In a May 2011 interview, Ewen expanded his criticisms of Unity and GNOME 3 by citing specific usability issues and stated that UberStudent had no plans to adopt either Unity or the GNOME 3 Shell.

 Cinnamon

 Amid UberStudent's 3.0 release cycle, Ewen criticized the Cinnamon desktop environment, developed by Linux Mint, pointing out what he called "major shortcomings" in Cinnamon, which he stipulated as its failure to honor certain fundamental freedesktop.org standards.
-Ewen stated that, while the desktop environment holds promise, "Cinnamon as of its full May 2013 version 1.8 release is actually beta-quality software."
+Ewen stated that, "While the desktop environment holds promise, Cinnamon as of its May 2013 version 1.8 release is only beta-quality software."
 As such, he characterized Cinnamon as "not at all yet suited for a serious and stable workstation.

 Releases and naming

-According to Ewen, "UberStudent dubs each of its major releases after a famous historical thinker", a practice he describes as "only fitting" in light of UberStudent's educational mission.
-So far, the thinkers have been Greek and Roman.
+According to Ewen, "UberStudent dubbed each of its major releases after a famous historical thinker," a practice he described as "only fitting" in light of UberStudent's educational mission.
+The thinkers were Greek and Roman.
 UberStudent's version 0.9, the first beta, was released on 15 January 2010 and named after Thales.
 Version 1.0, released on 15 July 2010, was named after Cicero.
 1.0 also had a brief pre-release edition, once inadvertently reviewed as the release edition.
 UberStudent 1.0 Cicero Lightweight Edition was released on 4 September 2010 and inherited the name Cicero from the full edition.
-UberStudent 2.0 was dubbed "Plato," UberStudent 3.0 was dubbed "Aristotle," and the 4.0 release "Socrates".
-The current release, 4.3, is dubbed "Heraclitus."
+UberStudent 2.0 was dubbed "Plato," UberStudent 3.0 was dubbed "Aristotle," and the 4.0 release "Socrates."
+The last release, 4.3, was dubbed "Heraclitus."

-5.0 is being delayed due to Ewen's son being diagnosed with Acute lymphoblastic leukemia.